Jump right in:

 Overview

 To be included the advertisement has to be from a retail store and it has to feature an electronic game or an accessory for such.
-Electronic game for our purposes includes consoles and games that are played on a television, handhelds with or without interchangeable media, computer games, and some miscellaneous gadgets that you can play games on, such as watches.
+Electronic game for our purposes includes consoles and games that are played on a television, handhelds with or without interchangeable media, computer games, plug and play games, and some miscellaneous gadgets that you can play games on, such as watches.
 All ads are from American stores and prices are in United States Dollars.
 Magazine ads and catalogs made by game publishers or hardware makers aimed at retail stores are not included.
+I usually require that there are prices included, as some advertisements only say that products are a certain amount off, but I have made some exceptions.
 The included ads come from catalogs, circulars, and newspapers.

 The quality of these images will vary considerably.
 Some have many watermarks, some are small, some were not scanned well, and some are not scans, but pictures of a page.
 I am not withholding anything on the basis of not meeting a quality standard in the name of preservation.
-I don’t take credit for making any of these scans or taking any of these pictures, I have only collected what I have been able to find, asking permission when I am able and it makes sense to do so.
-I encourage you to check out the sources, many of these people make other things related to video games, or preserve many kinds of ads.
+I don’t take credit for scanning anything or taking any of these pictures, I have only collected what I have been able to find, asking permission when I am able and it makes sense to do so.
+I encourage you to check out the sources, many of these people and websites have more to offer.

 You can click the images in the galleries to make them full size, either press the left or right arrow keys or click near the left or right edge to go to the previous or next image, and press escape or click outside of the lightbox to close it.